capktkirk/mapaches/content/proyectos/proyectos.md

 ## Hechos Importantes sobre Día de los Muertos
 ## Important Facts about the Day of the Dead

-*Haz clic el dibujo de abajo para visitar el Flipgrid con hechos importantes sobre el Día de los Muertos.*
+*Haga clic en dibujo de abajo para visitar el Flipgrid con hechos importantes sobre el Día de los Muertos.*

 *Click the picture below to visit the Flipgrid with important facts about Día de los Muertos.*